Social value of work. Human values in social psychology

 Guys, what are values?
 How do you understand this word?

-Values- this is a person's ideas about the most important things in life; it is what gives the vector to its existence.
+Values– these are a person’s ideas about the most important things in life; this is what sets the vector for its existence.

 What values do you know?
 How can they be classified?